CoAxLab/LabHacks-1/labhacks.md

 * Be able to show some evidence of your productivity.

 * The rainy day folder.
 You will have some weeks where nothing worked and you will have to meet with your PI anyway without the thing you were supposed to have.
 I found that in those cases it is productive to have a "rainy day" folder containing interesting analyses/figures you have not yet shown.

-##  Share your work with your friends as well as your enemies
-* The latter might give you even better criticism.